n3ptr/n3ptr/README.md

 - This repository is for my personal projects and class assignments, much of which is from 2019.
 - All of my professional work is private and will not be shared here.

-I'm working on learning the Django framework, and some Rust programing at the moment.
+I'm working on learning the Django framework, and some Rust programing

+Avidly learning more about GNU/Linux

 <!--